rogeriopvl/gulp-ejs/README.md

 A hash object where each key corresponds to a variable in your template.
 Also you can set ejs options in this hash.

+For more info on `ejs` options, check the [project's documentation](https://github.com/visionmedia/ejs).

 ## License